poly-1810/tantros-but-java/README.md

 ## Credits!

-### Major thanks to MEEP of Faith#7277 for helping me learn java to write the mod!
+#### Major thanks to MEEP of Faith#7277 for helping me learn java to write the mod!

-### Thanks to ABreaker#5940, for writing the original mod, and thanks to everyone in his modding crew which pitched ideas for the original mod
+#### Thanks to ABreaker#5940, for writing the original mod, and thanks to everyone in his modding crew which pitched ideas for the original mod!

 ## Other contributors: